demergent-labs/azle/the_azle_book/src/cross_canister.md

 }
 ```

-You can expect cross-canister calls within the same subnet to take ~2-5 seconds to complete, and cross-canister calls across subnets [to take 2x that time to complete](https://forum.dfinity.org/t/can-i-run-multiple-inter-canister-update-calls-in-parallel/13115/6).
+You can expect cross-canister calls within the same subnet to take up to a few seconds to complete, and cross-canister calls across subnets [take about double that time](https://forum.dfinity.org/t/can-i-run-multiple-inter-canister-update-calls-in-parallel/13115/6).

 If you don't need to wait for your cross-canister call to return, you can use `notify`: